-- Inspecting the physical condition of the boat at time of delivery, and making sure that all systems and components are operating properly. - Scheduling an appointment with your dealer to review the pre-delivery engine service record, then signing it to indicate the dealer has provided a complete explanation. - 4.
-Using all equipment in accordance with the manufacturer's instructions. - Providing periodic maintenance as outlined in the CROWNLINE Owner's Manual and all manufacturer Service Guides.
+- Schedule an appointment with your dealer to review all warranties. - Inspecting the physical condition of the boat at time of delivery, and making sure that all systems and components are operating properly.

+- Scheduling an appointment with your dealer to review the pre-delivery engine service record, then signing it to indicate the dealer has provided a complete explanation. - Using all equipment in accordance with the manufacturer's instructions. - Providing periodic maintenance as outlined in the CROWNLINE Owner's/Operator's Manual and all manufacturer Service Guides.